georgesykes86/CV/README.md

 ### Clean code advocate

-During my time at Makers Academy I have always aimed to produce code that I believe to be of a high quality.
+During my time at Makers I have always aimed to produce code that I believe to be of a high quality.
 I try to implement programming principles such as SOLID and DRY to ensure my codebase is as efficient and easy to understand as possible.
 I believe in the use of TDD/BDD to improve the quality and robustness of code and have seen their true value in speeding up the development process on more complex projects.
 I am a strong advocate for taking the time to get a good test suite in place at the beginning of a project as it will prove its worth later in the development cycle.

 I am interested in understanding different approaches and design patterns to help improve the quality of my code.
 The Gilded Rose kata (listed in the projects section) shows how I explored different design patterns to address a problem.

 #### Technical Delivery

 While working at PA Consulting I was lucky enough to be seconded for a year with Sir Ben Ainslie's Americas Cup sailing team.
-As Project Manager for the Technical Innovation Group (TIG) I was in charge of delivering a portfolio of over 20 technical projects that delivered new capabilities to the team by drawing upon the expertise of their six technical partners.
+As Project Manager for the Technical Innovation Group (TIG) I was in charge of managing a portfolio of over 20 technical projects that delivered new capabilities to the team by drawing upon the expertise of their six technical partners.
 My role was to act as the interface between the team who were the business owners and the partners technical delivery teams.
 I defined requirements, developed project scopes and plans, managed the day to day technical delivery and tracked and reported progress and financials.
 Overall we delivered a number of hugely valuable pieces of work including new communications hardware, machine learning tools, aerodynamic models and race tracking applications.

 #### Problem Solving